rafardzp/rafardzp/README.md

 Hi, I'm Rafa.
-I am an Artificial Intelligence Master student @ UC3M looking to develop my career in AI in health, aerospace of cybersecurity.
+I am an Artificial Intelligence Master student @ UC3M looking to develop my career in AI in health, aerospace or cybersecurity industries.
 In this repository I will be including my work from inside and outside the Master prgram.

 <!---